MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/storage.md

   - Use AAD-integrated authorization for blob storage.
 Avoid using the shared storage account key.

-  - Use lifecycle management policies to tier infrequently accessed data to a cooler access tier.
+  - Use lifecycle management policies to move infrequently accessed data to a cooler access tier.

-  - If you can't use an application-level SDK to interface with blob, consider using the NFSv3 option in the blob CSI driver.
+  - If you can't use an application-level SDK to interface with blob storage, consider using the NFSv3 option in the blob CSI driver.